-Assigning of Exam Grades and Grade Distributions: In assigning 6-2. grades, I will not use a pre-determined grade distribution or pre-determined grade-point average.
-So you should not view yourself as being in competition with your fellow students for a limited pool of grades, and you should favor cooperation and generosity with your classmates in terms of sharing notes and studying together.
-I will assign grades as follows: When I have the raw point totals from the exam, I will use my discretion to draw grade cut-offs based on natural breaks and clumps that occur in the point totals, a developed sense of how a given letter grade corresponds to levels of performance and achievement, and precedent set by grade distributions and grade-point averages in prior semesters in this and other courses.
+6-2.
+Assigning of Exam Grades and Grade Distributions: In assigning grades, I will not use a pre-determined grade distribution or pre-determined grade-point average.
+So you are not in competition with your fellow students for a limited pool of grades.
+Accordingly, you should favor cooperation and generosity with your classmates in terms of sharing notes and studying together.

+I will assign grades as follows: When I have the raw point totals from the exam, I will use my discretion to draw grade cut-offs based on natural breaks and clumps that occur in the point totals, a developed sense of how a given letter grade corresponds to levels of performance and achievement, and precedent set by grade distributions and grade-point averages in the past.
 But I treat precedent lightly.
 If the whole class does well, then the grade-point average will skew higher.
 Of course, the reverse could be true.
-Bottom line, I aim for grading that is fair, so the class should neither be harsh nor an "easy A," and so that everyone is incentivized to work cooperatively.
+Bottom line, I aim for grading that is fair, so the class should neither be harsh nor an "easy A" and so that everyone is incentivized to work cooperatively.